 If you feel your heart isn’t in it, it’s important to ask yourself if the work and sacrifices you make are worth the paycheck.

-Do you find yourself saying you’ll stay for XXX (insert “stock options to clear,” “annual bonus time,” etc.) or going on spending sprees to treat yourself for staying in a miserable job?
-If your response in yes, some self-reflection may be in order.
+Do you find yourself saying you’ll stay for [specific amount] or going on spending sprees to treat yourself for staying in a miserable job?
+If that’s the case, some self-reflection may be in order.

 In the past, new people, interesting ideas, and good challenges appeared almost every day.
-Now, it’s day after day of same old, same-old.
+Now, it’s day after day with a feeling of same old, same-old.
 You almost feel like you could do this job in your sleep, but your boss would probably notice.

 In the past, the career and job worked very well for you, but the company was sold to a new owner.
 Or, new senior leaders, possibly from outside the organization, took over.

-Perhaps the ethics or technical requirements have changed in a way that is not comfortable for you.
-Whatever the reason, this career no longer feels “right” to you, and remembering the new rules makes your work less fulfilling or interesting and more like “just a job.”
+It could be that the ethics or technical requirements have changed in a way that is not comfortable for you.
+Whatever the reason, this career no longer feels “right” to you, and the new rules make your work less fulfilling or interesting and more like “just a job.”

 3 Signs Your Job Is a Good Fit